 Cladding your garage door can be a fun and interesting project to embark on during the weekend.
 It is also an excellent way to improve the curb appeal of your home.
 That’s because the garage door is the most visible and eye-catching part of your home.

 If you have always loved how wood garage doors look and don’t want to make a hefty investment purchasing one, this post is for you.
 You will learn how to clad your garage door with wood, and I’m going to make it as newbie-friendly as possible.
 Avid DIY’ers will find it very straightforward to follow this guide as well.
 Also, it doesn’t matter the material used for the garage door.
-Whether you own steel, aluminum, vinyl, wood, or veneer garage door, this process is the same.
+Whether you own steel, aluminum, vinyl, wood, or veneer garage doors, this process is the same.
 So let’s get into it.

 The five-step process to cladding a garage door is

-1. Pick the wood of choice
+- Pick the wood of choice

-2. Prepare the wood
+- Prepare the wood

-3. Remove the garage door
+- Remove the garage door

-4. Clad the wood on the garage door panels
+- Clad the wood on the garage door panels

-5. Reinstall the garage door
+- Reinstall the garage door

-We will look at each step and explain how to go about it the right way, so you get a professional looking clad garage door at the end of the day.
+We will look at each step and explain how to go about it the right way, so you get a professional-looking clad garage door at the end of the day.
 But before we do, let’s take a look at some of the benefits of timber cladding.
 Why would you even want to consider cladding your garage door with wood?

 Benefits of wood garage door cladding